- Written by Dr.Mehmet Demircioglu

 But the cheapest surgery can become expensive if the result is unnatural, the donor is overharvested, the hairline is placed too low, or the patient needs repair work later.
 The cost of correction is not only financial.
 It is emotional.

 A patient should understand hair transplant cost in Turkey in a realistic way.
-A fair price is not always the highest price, but it should allow enough time, medical responsibility, trained staff, proper tools, and follow up care.
+A fair price is not always the highest price, but it should allow enough time, medical responsibility, trained staff, proper tools, and follow-up.

-Should I travel abroad if follow up care worries me?
+Should I travel abroad if follow-up worries me?

 Traveling for a hair transplant can be a good decision when the clinic is serious, the surgeon is properly involved, and communication is clear before and after surgery.
 Many patients travel because the best option for their case is not in their own city.

-But travel should not make you ignore follow up care.
+But travel should not make you ignore follow-up.
 Before you reserve a date, you should know how the clinic will monitor healing, who answers medical questions, and what happens if there is unusual pain, infection, swelling, or poor healing.

-For this reason, I believe aftercare should be discussed before surgery, not after the patient has already returned home.
-You can see why I treat hair transplant aftercare as part of the surgical plan, not as a separate instruction sheet.
+Aftercare needs review before surgery, not after the patient has already returned home.
+Hair transplant aftercare should be part of the surgical plan, not a separate instruction sheet.

 What questions should I ask before I reserve a surgery date?

-Before reserving a date, ask who performs the consultation and who is responsible for the final surgical plan.
-Ask whether the same surgeon will design the hairline and evaluate the donor area in person.
+Before reserving a date, slow the conversation down and listen to the quality of the explanation.
+The clinic should tell you who performs the consultation, who is responsible for the final plan, and whether the surgeon evaluates the donor area and hairline in person before surgery.

 How can you make this decision without rushing it?